rohithmay/rohithmay.github.io/myseries.md

 <!-- <h1 class=display-5>📓 Notes</h1> -->
 <div class="tip" markdown="1">
 # Notes Series
-*Notes organized as a series, in terms or lectures or chapters*
+*These notes are organised as a series, in terms or lectures or chapters.
+Check out my daily notes [here.](./mynotes)*

 ### Fixed Income Models